 1. Independently manage a litigation process to the point of interlocutory determination, including: (a) selecting the appropriate jurisdiction in which to commence civil proceedings; (b) effectively serving process; (c) drafting pleadings to identify and clarify the issues in dispute; (d) interlocutory proceedings; (e) joinder and group proceedings; (f) obtaining evidence; and (g) setting a matter down for trial;

 2. Identify and explain the requirements of case management, settling down a matter for trial, enforcing judgment, appeals, and the role of legal costs in managing litigation;

-3. Demonstrate independent and collaborative professional communication skills, taking into account multiple perspectives, to successfully negotiate civil dispute resolution; and
+3. Demonstrate independent and collaborative professional communication skills, taking into account multiple perspectives, to successfully negotiate civil procedure; and

 4. Analyse and explain legal practitioners' obligations to clients, parties and the court at each stage of civil litigation.

 Graduate attributes1.
 UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems

 1. UC graduates are professional - work collaboratively as part of a team, negotiate, and resolve conflict

 2. UC graduates are global citizens - think globally about issues in their profession

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development